katrintirok/python-environmental-lesson/_episodes/06-visualization-matplotlib.md

 # Subplots

 Remember how we added an axes object to the figure using `.add_subplot(111)`?
 The three 1's give us information on the subplots in the figure.
 The first two 1's describe a grid of subplots with no of rows and no of columns and the third 1 represents the no of the subplot defined, i.e. `.add_subplot(#rows#cols#subplot)`.
-For instance, `.add_subplot(221)` defines the 1st plot of four subplots with on a 2x2 grid, that is the one in the left upper corner, and `.add_subplot(224)` defines the 4th and last plot on a 2x2 grid, the one in the lower right corner.
+For instance, `.add_subplot(221)` defines the 1st plot of four subplots on a 2x2 grid, that is the one in the left upper corner, and `.add_subplot(224)` defines the 4th and last plot on a 2x2 grid, the one in the lower right corner.

 Let's plot boxplots of the regions Southern, Northern, Central and Western in subplots.
 First we need to prepare the data again.
 We here prepare a dataframe for each region.
+We subset our `rainfall_day` dataframe per region and use `pivot` to reshape.

 ```python
 rainfall_south = rainfall_day[rainfall_day.region=='Southern'].pivot('day','raingauges_id','data')